Healthy Homes Assessment Pirimai

 What We Do

-As building inspectors we deal with all the elements involved in expert home inspects.
-We’re there to make sure you make the right choice when it comes to buying your next home.
+As building inspectors, we deal with all the components that come with professional house examinations.
+We’re there to make sure you make the best decision when purchasing your next property.

-We consider your investment to be a serious one and conduct detailed inspections so you won’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning a home.
+We take your investment seriously, and undertake comprehensive checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the exciting aspects of owning or purchasing the home.

-We specialise in a range of services to make sure you are fully aware of the state of any property that you might be thinking of buying or selling in addition to other services.
+We are specialised in a range of solutions to make sure that you are fully aware of the state of any property you might be contemplating buying or selling along with other solutions.

-We do not just collaborate with you, but we also work with major clients, including municipal councils and banks and insurance firms.
-They seem to enjoy our reassurance provided, by the data contained provided in our building inspection reports.
+Not only do we cooperate with you, we also have major clients, including municipal councils and banks and insurance companies.
+Evidently they appreciate this reassurance provided, because of the information contained provided in our building inspection reports.

-With our systemised method of conducting your home inspection and the latest in technology for software including digital photos imbedded into your report, you can actually see any issues that could be found.
-Because of our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our service to family and acquaintances.
+With our systematic method of conducting your home inspection and the most up-to-date software technology that incorporates digital images into your document, you are able to actually see any issues that may be discovered.
+Through our comprehensive report, it’s not surprising that we receive so many clients who recommend our services to their family and friends.

 Highly Sillked & Insured Inspection Professionals